bmammadli/PLA_LLM/README.md

 - 🔄 PLA training experiments
 - 🔄 Initial efficiency benchmark

-The repository will be updated with source code and initial experimental results as development progresses.
+The repository will be updated with source code and experimental results as development progresses.

 ---